Home ยป Noodles ยป Kalguksu (Korean Knife Cut Noodle Soup)

 Note

-• If you’re using water instead of the anchovy and kelp stock, you will have to add more soy sauce and/or salt to season the soup as it will lack flavour.
-Though, if you add too much soy sauce the colour of the soup will be turn brownish.
-The typical colour of this type of Kalguksu soup is close to clear.
+• If you’re using water instead of anchovy and kelp stock, you’ll need to add more soy sauce and/or salt to season the soup, as it will lack depth of flavor.
+Just be careful — too much soy sauce can darken the broth, giving it a brownish color.
+The typical color of this style of kalguksu soup is quite clear.

 Kalguksu (Korean Knife Cut Noodle Soup) | MyKoreanKitchen.com